 To get a Member’s Choice warranty, you have to be a member of a credit union.
 But is it a good idea to buy an extended warranty from a credit union in the first place?
 We’ll get into the pros and cons of the Member’s Choice extended warranty here.

 We’ve reviewed a number of the best extended car warranty providers on the market and will compare Member’s Choice to those as well.
-If you’re looking for an extended warranty, take a look at a few top providers below and get free quotes from each of them.
+If you’re looking for an extended warranty, take a look at a few top providers above and get free quotes from each of them.

 Is a Member’s Choice Extended Warranty Worth It?